p-toni/MindSynth/knowledge/about-me.md

 - **MindSynth.** A minimal personal knowledge tool with **semantic search** and a **dot-based visualization** to surface non-obvious connections—built to externalize thinking and make pattern discovery feel effortless.

 ## Background (snapshot)
 Product leadership across AI, data, and platform integrity; founder experience; earlier stints in analytics and growth.
 Recent roles span large-scale orgs and startups, with impact anchored in instrumentation, reliability, and user-centric design.
-(Based on LinkedIn export.)

 ## Elsewhere
 - Writing/notes: MindSynth repo + personal knowledge garden.